|

 // Application.HandleException method.

-// A default MessageBox will be shown.
+// The default MessageBox will be shown.

 raise ETestException.Create('Error Message');